berkeley-stat159-f17/stat159-f17/index.rst

       - Click the bot's username to get their user talk page
       - This is a version control system!

-  - Some additional materials
+  - Some additional materials if you are interested further:

     - `ClueBot NG <https://en.wikipedia.org/wiki/User:ClueBot_NG>`_ (an anti-spam/vandalism bot using machine learning and neural networks)
     - `AnomieBOT's tasklist <https://en.wikipedia.org/wiki/User:AnomieBOT/TaskList>`_ (a bot account used for many different tasks).
-    - `Double redirects <https://en.wikipedia.org/wiki/Wikipedia:Double_redirects>`_ (a task frequently automated with bots).
+    - `Double redirects <https://en.wikipedia.org/wiki/Wikipedia:Double_redirects>`_ (a task frequently automated with bots that features in the paper).
     - `Requests for Arbitration: Betacommand 2 <https://en.wikipedia.org/wiki/Wikipedia:Requests_for_arbitration/Betacommand_2>`_ (the Arbitration Committee is like Wikipedia's Supreme Court, this was a controversial case about a bot developer)

 Lectures